gnachman/iterm2-website/_posts/2011-01-08-documentation.md

 <br/>
 <br/>
 #### Regular Expression Search
-When you open the find field (cmd-f) there is a down arrow on the left of the field by the magnifying glass.
+When you open the find field (cmd-f) there is a down-arrow on the left of the field by the magnifying glass.
 Clicking it opens a menu of options in which you can enable regular expression search.
 The [ICU syntax](http://userguide.icu-project.org/strings/regexp#TOC-Regular-Expression-Metacharacters) is used.

 <br/>
 <br/>